CHAITANYA2605/SelfDrivingCar-using-NEAT-Algorithm/README.md

 ### Instructions:

-- Replace `"CHAITANYA2605"` in the GitHub clone URL with your actual GitHub username.
 - Ensure you have a `requirements.txt` file listing all the necessary Python packages (e.g., `pygame`, `neat-python`).
 - If you have a specific license file, link it appropriately.